 We want to live in a society defined by connection, community, and justice, where people and the earth are treated with dignity and inherent value.
 The paths we take to reach this future must also reflect our values.
 Another world is possible, if we build it.
 We want to make ourselves worthy of the world we imagine.

-- Are you a 501(c)3 organization?
+Are you a 501c3 organization?

-- We aren’t.
-And currently, we do not have plans to become one.
+SURJ-TC is not a 501c3 nonprofit, and, we do not have plans to become one.